alr-internship/self-supervised-depth-denoising/README.md

 The resulting split will be saved into three JSON files written to the dataset root.
 Those JSON files have all the same structure.
-They contain an absolute base path to the dataset and a list of paths relative to the base path that point to the indivial files.
+They contain an absolute base path to the dataset and a list of paths relative to the base path that point to the individual files.
-Typically the train and val set is used for training and valuation, the test set is then later used for evaluation.
+Typically, the train and val set is used for training and valuation, the test set is then later used for evaluation.

 Compute Bounds for Depth Normalization